burness/tensorflow-101/README.md

 ![](./images/flask_with_pretrain_model_00.png)

 In folder finetuning, we use tf.slim to finetuning the pretrain model (I use the same method in my porn detection) and use flask to buid a very simple inference system.

+## Inference Demo

+I deploy a image classification in [demo page](http://demo.duanshishi.com).
+It is based on Tensorflow and Flask.
+Feel free to try.